zeldin/RVCop64/README.md

 architecture.
 Integration of peripherals such as external RAM, SD-card and USB is done though the [LiteX][3] framework.

-This fork supports `rv32imafds` instructions if `--with-fpu` is selected - see below.
+This fork supports `rv32imacfds` instructions if `--with-fpu --with-rvc` is selected - see below.
 Note that due to the FPGA limits, dual-core CPUs cannot be configured with FPU support.

 The bitstream includes an EXROM containing [BASIC extensions](doc/basic.md)